In theory, cash flow isn’t too complicated—it’s a reflection of how money moves into and out of your business.

 How to calculate free cash flow

-Calculating your business’ free cash flow is actually easier than you might think.
-To start, you’ll need to have your company income statement or balance sheet available to pull key financial numbers from.
+Calculating your business’s free cash flow is actually easier than you might think.
+To start, you’ll need your company Income Statement or Balance Sheet to pull key financial numbers.

-First, let’s get the pertinent financial terms straight.
+First, let’s get some important financial terms straight.

 - Net income: The total income left over after you’ve deduced your business expenses from total revenue or sales.
 You’ll find this on your Income Statement.